ProsperDev/ProsperDev/README.md

 ## Experienced full-stack developer, smart contracts coder and tokenomics expert.
 I have over 7 years of senior full stack/blockchain engineer experience.

-The fields I can proudly introduce are React, NodeJS, Python, Django, Web3, Smart Contract and Typescript, etc.
+The fields I can proudly introduce are React, NodeJS, Python, Django, Web3, Solidity and Typescript, etc.

 I specialize in DeFi and NFT contracts and can deliver quick and scalable solutions on Ethereum, Cosmos, Polkadot, or Solana.